-For the second quarter of 2015, the effective tax rate was primarily impacted by valuation allowances, which limited the recognition of deferred tax benefits for pretax losses in certain tax jurisdictions while income tax expense was recognized in tax jurisdictions with pretax earnings.
+For the third quarter of 2015, the effective tax rate was primarily impacted by valuation allowances, which limited the recognition of deferred tax benefits for pretax losses in certain tax jurisdictions while income tax expense was recognized in tax jurisdictions with pretax earnings.
 The effective tax rate was also impacted by nondeductible foreign interest and other nondeductible expenses.
-The increase in the effective tax rate for the second quarter and first half of 2015 from the same periods in 2014 is primarily attributable to the release of valuation allowance in certain foreign jurisdictions and favorable settlements with certain tax authorities during the second quarter of 2014, which resulted in income tax benefits of \$4 million and \$3 million, respectively.
-In addition, the effective tax rate for the first half of 2015 reflects \$3 million of income tax expense related to the establishment of valuation allowance in certain foreign jurisdictions, as described below.
+The increase in the effective tax rate for the third quarter of 2015 from the third quarter of 2014 is primarily related to the U.S. transition from a loss jurisdiction with valuation allowance to a profitable tax-paying jurisdiction with valuation allowance.
+The increase in the effective tax rate for year-to-date 2015 from the same period in 2014 is primarily attributable to the release of valuation allowance in certain foreign jurisdictions and favorable settlements with certain tax authorities during the second quarter of 2014, which resulted in income tax benefits of \$4 million and \$3 million, respectively.
+In addition, the effective tax rate for year-to-date 2015 reflects \$3 million of income tax expense related to the establishment of valuation allowance in certain foreign jurisdictions.